fsi-open/admin-bundle/Resources/doc/admin_element_crud.md

             )
         ));

-        // Here you should add some columns into datagrid
+        // Here you can add some columns into datagrid
-        // To get more information about datasource you should visit https://github.com/fsi-open/datagrid
+        // To get more information about datagrid you should visit https://github.com/fsi-open/datagrid

         return $datagrid;
     }